Research & Development (R&D) Tax Credit for Small Business Explained

 R&D Tax Credit Carryforward Period

-The R&D tax carryforward period allows businesses who qualify for the credit to take full advantage of it even if they spent more in R&D than they owed in taxes.
-The carryover period allows you to carry forward unused credits for as many as 20 years.
+The R&D tax carryforward period enables businesses that qualify for the credit to fully utilize it, even if they have spent more on R&D than they owe in taxes.
+The carryover period allows you to carry forward unused credits for up to 20 years.

 Keep in mind that you may be able to go back up to three years to calculate the R&D credit if you did not take it when you filed your taxes.
 You can then amend your tax return and amortize the credit using the carryforward period until you have taken the full amount for which your company is eligible.